 The Dairy is walking distance from Burghley House

 Burghley House offers a full calendar of events and facilities.
-This includes concerts, country fairs and food markets, car rallies and the world class Land Rover Burghley Horse Trials.
-The Orangery Restaurant, is open most days from mid-January to Christmas and while the park around the House is accessible all year during daylight hours, the House and Gardens can be enjoyed from mid-March until November.
+This includes concerts, country fairs and food markets, car rallies and the world class Defender Burghley Horse Trials.
+The Orangery Restaurant, is open most days from mid-January to Christmas and while the Parkland around the House is accessible all year during daylight hours, the House and Gardens can be enjoyed from mid-March until November.

-Guests at the Dairy will have privileged access through the park and be able to walk down the 18th Century drive known as ‘Capability’s Cutting’ to the beautiful Lion Bridge and across the lake, one of Brown’s most iconic landscape features.
+Guests at the Dairy will have privileged access through the Parkland and be able to walk down the 18th century drive known as ‘Capability’s Cutting’ to the beautiful Lion Bridge and across the lake, one of Brown’s most iconic landscape features.

-Stamford is just over a mile from the Dairy, a beautiful and historic market town, popularly voted one of the top places to live in the UK.
+Stamford is just over a mile from The Dairy, a beautiful and historic market town.
 Stamford is a thriving place, with numerous independent and high quality restaurants and shops and a bustling market on Fridays.